esakal/react-workshop/README.md

   - NOTE that everytime you change values in `.env` file you must run `serve` again, they are not being tracked by CRA.
 7. open the `console` section in pusher dashboard and create new room.
 7. go over to users and add new user with your github user id. make sure that user is joined to the room you created.
-8. add all the workshop participant github user id (not email) as users to chatkit, make sure that user is joined to the room you created (you can skip it for now and do it later)
 9. run the application `npm run serve`, navigate to `http://localhost:3000` to open the application.

 That's it, you are ready to guide the workshop.